-- Every morning, you walk briskly for 20 minutes
+- Every evening, you walk briskly for 20 minutes

-- You’ve switched from snacking on cookies and chips in between meals to nuts.
+- You’ve switched from snacking on cookies and chips in between meals to nuts, instead.

-- Lastly, you’ve switched from eating a bowl of ice cream after dinner to enjoying a couple squares of dark chocolate.
+- Lastly, you’ve switched from eating a bowl of ice cream after dinner to enjoying a couples squares of dark chocolate.

 These are all great decisions you’ve made, and as a result, you’ve shed 25 pounds of fat!
-The problem is, your fat loss has come to a grinding halt and it’s been two or three weeks now since you’ve made any progress.
+Woo hoo!
+The problem is, your fat loss has come to a grinding halt and it’s been two weeks now since you’ve made any progress.